Sta-D sustained-release tablets

 Brand Name: Sta-D

-Sta-D sustained-release tablets is used for:
+Sta-D sustained-release tablets are used for:

 Relieving symptoms such as congestion and runny nose due to upper airway irritation caused by colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.